top of page

 The Stark Reality: Only 7.2% of the World Is Circular

 Yes, that’s the most recent figure from the 2024 Circularity Gap Report.
-Worse still?
+Even more alarming?
 That number is actually down from 9.1% in 2018.
 Rising material demand is outpacing our recycling and reuse efforts.

-Why?
-Because circularity requires a total rethink: product design, logistics, consumer behavior, and regulation all have to align.
-And in most countries—they don’t.
+Why is this happening?
+Because circularity requires a total rethink.
+Product design, logistics, consumer behavior, and regulation all have to align.
+Unfortunately, in most countries, they don’t.

 Case Study: Amsterdam’s Circular Ambitions

 Amsterdam aims to become 100% circular by 2050.
-Its 2025 milestone?
-Cutting raw material use by 20%.
-Already, new housing developments are mandated to use biobased or reused materials, and digital passports track every material for future reuse.
+Its 2025 milestone is cutting raw material use by 20%.
+Already, new housing developments are mandated to use biobased or reused materials.
+Additionally, digital passports track every material for future reuse.

 So, Where Do We Go From Here?